There are two ways to encourage our country to turn in a godly direction. Both involve talking.

 But what if someone did speak up?
 Here in Canada in recent months we’ve seen the impact that even one person can have when they are willing to voice what has become politically incorrect.
 University of Toronto professor Jordan Peterson has made waves for publicly questioning whether people can choose to be genderless or “non-binary.”
 Because he hasn’t backed down, his solitary stand has become a movement of sorts, with thousands echoing his concerns.
 And it all started because he was willing to speak.

-Heres another illustration: if a teenage girl wants her parents to change her curfew from 10 pm to midnight the most strategic way forward would be for her to start talking about how all her friend get to stay out until 2 am.* Now there’s no way her parents will let her stay out until 2 am and she knows it, but if she makes a credible case for this extreme, she might just succeed in shifting 2 am from an Unthinkable idea, to merely a Radical one.
+Here’s another illustration, this one from Joe Lehman, president of the Mackinac Center think tank where Joseph Overton first thought up the term “Overton Window.”
+If a teenage girl wants her parents to change her curfew from 10 pm to midnight the most strategic way forward would be for her to start talking about how all her friend get to stay out until 2 am.
+Now there’s no way her parents will let her stay out until 2 am and she knows it, but if she makes a credible case for this extreme, she might just succeed in shifting 2 am from an Unthinkable idea, to merely a Radical one.
 And that, in turn, might just make midnight seem downright Acceptable.
 By overshooting what she is really after, she can tug her parents to where she is actually hoping they will go.

 We can do something like that too.
 We aren’t going to exaggerate our position like this girl – that would be lying – but we can take inspiration from her and speak out fearlessly on our most unthinkable ideas.
 If we are vocal, if we are heard, we can pull the public towards us, even if we don’t yet bring them all the way over.